I. Course Prefix/Number: ATA 208

 III.
 Course (Catalog) Description

-Operational principles of automatic transmissions.
-Topics include: Theory of operation, repair and trouble shooting on different transmissions.
+Course studies operational principles of automatic transmissions.
+Topics include theory of operation, repair, and troubleshooting on different assemblies of automatic transmissions.

 IV.
 Learning Objectives